 Maine law empowers sex abuse victims to file civil lawsuits and seek financial compensation.
 The right to bring a civil lawsuit is not contingent on whether the victim pressed criminal charges.
 Abuse victims can file a civil suit regardless of whether they reported the abuse to the police when it happened.
 It also doesn’t matter whether the abuser was convicted.

 Victims can bring civil lawsuits for sexual abuse as long as they are presently willing to testify under oath about the facts of the alleged sexual abuse or assault.
-The victim’s testimony can also be supported by other forms of evidence such as medical records or fact testimony from other witnesses.
+The victim’s testimony can also be supported by other evidence such as medical records or fact testimony from other witnesses.

 Getting Money in Maine Sex Abuse Lawsuits

 The only way to get actual money compensation in a civil lawsuit for sex abuse is to sue a third party for negligence in connection with the abuse.
-Common examples of third parties who can be sued in sex abuse lawsuits include schools, youth organizations (e.g., Boy Scouts), gyms, etc. These parties can be held liable in a civil case if the plaintiff can show that they their negligence somehow enabled the abuse to occur or to continue.
+Common examples of third parties who can be sued in sex abuse lawsuits include schools, youth organizations (e.g., Boy Scouts), gyms, etc. These parties can be held liable in a civil case if the plaintiff can show that their negligence somehow enabled the abuse to occur or to continue.
 Third parties in sex abuse lawsuits can also be held liable if they attempted to cover up abuse incidents after the fact.

 Employers can be held vicariously liable for the tortious acts of their employees if those acts were performed within the scope of employment.
 However, sexual assault is typically considered outside the scope of employment unless the nature of the employment facilitates the perpetration of such acts.